RAJDEEP-2003/CSMessagingApp/README.md

 5. Urgency Flagging for Messages: Agents have the ability to search and filter incoming messages and customers to streamline the process of addressing inquiries.

+6. Real-Time Messaging with WebSockets:Implement WebSockets or similar technology to allow real-time updates for incoming messages, so agents can see new messages without having to refresh the page.

 ## Future Scope (Features to Implement)

-1. Real-Time Messaging with WebSockets:Implement WebSockets or similar technology to allow real-time updates for incoming messages, so agents can see new messages without having to refresh the page.

-2. Enhanced Customer Information Display: Add functionality to display additional customer details (e.g., external profiles or internal information) in the agent UI, providing more context for personalized responses.
+1. Enhanced Customer Information Display: Add functionality to display additional customer details (e.g., external profiles or internal information) in the agent UI, providing more context for personalized  esponses.

-3. Canned Responses for Agents: Implement a feature that allows agents to use pre-configured stock messages (canned responses) for quick replies, improving response time and efficiency.
+2. Canned Responses for Agents: Implement a feature that allows agents to use pre-configured stock messages (canned responses) for quick replies, improving response time and efficiency.

-4. Messages related to urgent topics (e.g., loan approval, disbursement) are left to be implemented.

 ---